mverleun/IoT-Kit/Documentation/Introduction.md

 It's about sensors, microcontrollers, information storage, etc. It's also about connectivity, bluetooth, wifi, LoraWan and more.
 Roughly we identify 7 areas:
 ![IoT Components](https://raw.githubusercontent.com/mverleun/IoT-devices/master/Documentation/Images/IoT_Components.png)

+Often devices cover multiple areas, the above image is meant to show the diversity of skills required to master IoT accross the board.

 When working with novice students who who are not fully skilled it's important to make IoT easy accessible.

 So no breadboards with loose or misplaced wires and sensors, but a robust collection of controllers, with shield, that are affordable hardware and interchangable.